 Allocations can be designed with a range of temporal or spatial flexibility.
 For example, single-year allocations limit the total amount of pumping in any single year, whereas multi-year allocations limit the total amount of pumping over that multi-year period, such as three or five years.
 This temporal flexibility can be helpful to some groundwater users, such as farmers, who may use less water in wet years and more in dry years.
 On the other hand, this flexibility can also result in acute stream depletion, which can impair environmental habitat needs (Young et al., 2020).
 Spatial flexibility allows for reallocation across space.
 For example, if a landowner has multiple fields, an allocation policy might allow them to flexibly move some allocation from one parcel to another.
 This allows users to move water to parcels where there are higher water use needs based on the crop water needs or soil type.
 Groundwater allocations can be initially set with a variety of methods but should be designed in a way that conforms with groundwater rights and would withstand legal challenges.
-For example, an allocation that is based on historical use is closely linked with the prior appropriation doctrine, while a constant allocation per acre (e.g., aligned with Subbasin sustainable yield) is closely linked with the correlative rights doctrine.
+For example, an allocation per acre (e.g., aligned with Subbasin sustainable yield) is closely linked with the correlative rights doctrine.
 The development of allocations has important legal, economic, and environmental implications and should be designed in a way that is consistent with the goals of the Subbasin.